Berry van Aerle

-Hubertus Aegidius Hermanus "Berry" van Aerle (/nl/; born 8 December 1962) is a Dutch former professional footballer who played mainly as a right-back but also as a midfielder.
+Berry van Aerle (/nl/; born 8 December 1962) is a Dutch former professional footballer who played mainly as a right-back but also as a midfielder.

 A tough tackler, he was best known for his spell with PSV, which he helped capture the 1988 European Cup.
 A Dutch international for five years, he won the Euro 1988 tournament.

 Club career

 Born in Helmond, North Brabant, van Aerle spent 13 years with Eredivisie giants PSV Eindhoven, helping them to five leagues.
 During most of his spell, he also played as a defensive midfielder as the right-back slot was occupied by veteran Belgian Eric Gerets; incidentally, the Dutchman spent one year in that country, on loan to Royal Antwerp FC.

 Van Aerle played the entire final of the 1987–88 European Cup, won on penalties against S.L.
 Benfica after a 0–0 draw.
 "It wasn't a particularly good match, with both teams very cautious, but it was exciting until the end and a tense penalty shoot-out.
 It does not matter how you win it, just as long as you do.
 Now we're in the history books forever: we lifted that trophy", van Aerle told Berend Scholten on UEFA.com.
 After Gerets retired in 1992, he began dealing with several injuries but still managed to appear regularly, collecting more than 300 overall appearances until his departure; he was also one of five European players to ever achieve the feat of winning four competitions – three with their club and one with the national team – in the same year, the others being teammates Hans van Breukelen, Wim Kieft, Ronald Koeman and Gerald Vanenburg.

 Eventually, van Aerle retired from play after one sole season with hometown's Helmond Sport.
 After working as a mailman in his hometown, he returned to PSV, where he served in several capacities (talent scout, supporters coordinator).